moroen/IKEA-Tradfri-plugin/README.md

 Input the IP of the host where the adapter is running.
 NOTE: This is NOT the IP of the IKEA-Tradfri gateway.
 When running domoticz and the adapter on the same machine, the default IP (localhost / 127.0.0.1) should work.

-To get domoticz to recognize changed states (using IKEA-remote, app or any other way of switching lights), observe changes must be enabled in the plugin-settings page and a reasonable polling intervall specified.

 ### Observing changes
 To observe changes to buld or socket when switched using another method than domoticz, enable "Observe changes" and specify a poll interval in seconds.
 As long an intervall as possible is recommended.
 The mininum poll intervall is 5, and the intervall should be a multiple of 5 seconds.
 Using to short an interval tends to freeze the gateway, requiring cycling the power of the gateway to restore communication.
 A polling interval of 300 seconds or greater seems to be fine and reduce the occurence of freezes.